privacypatterns/patterns/patterns/Location-granularity-(pattern).md

 A similar pattern is [[Fuzzing (pattern)|location fuzzing]] which uses an algorithm to decrease the accuracy of location data without changing its lat/lon precision.
 This may be useful if the application only functions on latitude/longitude data, but can be vulnerable to attack.

 In some cases, less granular data may also better capture the intent of a user (that tweet was about Sproul Plaza in general, not that particular corner) or be more meaningful to a recipient ("Nick is in Berkeley, CA" means more to my DC relatives than the particular intersection).
-For more along these lines, see, for example, [http://www.meloproject.com/team the Meaningful Location Project].
+For more along these lines, see, for example, [the Meaningful Location Project](http://www.meloproject.com/team).

 ###Examples###